4 Easy Lifestyle Changes To Reduce Your Carbon Footprint

 • Fill up the tank after sunset.
 This will keep evaporative emissions from reacting with sunlight to form ozone pollution.

-• Don't top your tank when refuelling.
+• Don't top your tank when refueling.
 This may cause spillage, which evaporates and contributes to smog.

 Energy saved is money saved!